Photos show quake's destruction in Mexico

 A woman in Mexico City tries to reach people on her cell phone after the quake.
 Marco Ugarte/AP

-Rescuers pull a survivor out of the rubble in Mexico City.
+A survivor is pulled out of rubble Tuesday in Mexico City.
 Hector Vivas/Getty Images

+Rescuers search for victims under a building’s debris in Mexico City.
+Jose Mendez/EPA

-Produced by Bernadette Tuazon, Kyle Almond and Sean O'Key
+Produced by Brett Roegiers, Bernadette Tuazon, Kyle Almond and Sean O'Key

-Top photo: Omar Torres/AFP/Getty Images
+Top photo: Courtesy Lior Sperandeo